Saturday, November 5, 2022

 Bitten

-down into a nimbus
+had been bitten down to a nimbus on

-it was almost an animal, then,
+it was almost an animal and yet

-but no one wanted such scars,
+no one wanted such scars,

-and so the moon
+and so the moon,

 played hourglass